 CITY OF )

-) ss.

-ISLAND OF GUAM )
+ISLAND OF GUAM ) ss. )

 [state name of affiant signing below], being

-first duly sworn, deposes and says the nat:
+first duly sworn, deposes and says that

-1 771 6 1

-1. The name of the o ffering firm or individual is [state name of offeror company]

-of the following: the offeror, a pa .
-Affiant is [state one intrner of the offeror, an officer of the offeror] making the foregoing
+1. The name of the offe ering firm or individual is [state name of offeror company] Affiant is [state one of the offeror, an officer of the offeror] making the foregoing

 identified bid or proposal.

-2. To the best of affian it's knowledge, neither affiant, nor any of the offeror's officers,

-ors, or employees have violated, are violating the prohibition against 2 GAR Division 4 § 11107(e).
-Further, affiant promises, on behalf of

-on against gratuities and kickbacks as set forth in 2 GAR Division 4 §
+2. To the best of affiant's representatives, agents, subcontractors gratuities and kickbacks set forth in 2 ( s knowledge, neither affiant, nor any of the offeror's officers, or employees have violated, are violating the prohibition agains GAR Division 4 § 11107(e).
+Further, affiant promises, on behalf of against gratuities and kickbacks as set forth in 2 GAR Division 4 §

-11107(e). against granding and monetons as set form in 2 or in 2 miles.

-it's knowledge, neither affiant, nor any of the offeror's officers, etors, or employees have offered, given or agreed to give, any

-former government employee, any payment, gift, kickback, gratuity or
+representatives, agents, subcontractor s knowledge, neither affiant, nor any of the offeror's officers rs, or employees have offered, given or agreed to give, any mer government employee, any payment, gift, kickback, gratuity of the offeror's proposal.

-offer of employment in connection v

-on behalf of myself as a representative of the offeror, and on behalf of s, agents, subcontractors, and employees.
+4. I make these statements on hte offeror's officers, representatives, a behalf of myself as a representative of the offeror, and on behalf o agents, subcontractors, and employees.

-the offeror's officers, representative s, agents, subcontractors, and employees.

 Signature of one of the following:

-Offeror, if the offeror is an individual;

-Partner, if the offeror is a partnershhip; Officer, if the offeror is a corporation.
+Offeror, if the offeror is an individual; Partner, if the offeror is a partnershhip; Officer, if the offeror is a corporation.

-officer, if the officior is a corporation.

 Subscribed and sworn to before me

-this day of, 2 20
+this day of, 20 .

-NOTARY PUBLIC

-My commission expires
+NOTARY PUBLIC My commission expires

 AG Procurement Form 004 (Jul.
 12, 2010)